Skip to main content

 Analyst Summary

-Both Speechmatics and PolyAI compete directly in the AI Audio space, making this a head-to-head matchup within the same market segment.
+In the AI Audio market, Speechmatics and PolyAI represent two distinct approaches.
 Speechmatics provides automatic speech recognition technology with a focus on accuracy, language coverage, and on-premises deployment flexibility.
 PolyAI develops voice AI agents for enterprise customer service, building conversational systems capable of handling complex, open-ended telephone interactions without human escalation.

 Metrics Comparison